Welcome Message

 Year III (Semester II)

-CHEM3201 Biochemistry III and Lab (4 Credits)
+CHEM3201-Biochemistry III and Lab

 This course develops students’ ability to explain major biomolecular metabolic pathways (carbohydrates, lipids, amino acids, and nucleic acids), including their regulation and physiological roles, and to apply systematic problem-solving skills to interpret metabolic disruptions in case-based biochemical contexts.
 Delivered within an Outcome-Based Education (OBE) framework, the course integrates interactive lectures, flipped learning (Edpuzzle), case-based learning, collaborative activities, and guided laboratory practice to develop knowledge, analytical thinking, teamwork, communication, and technical skills.
 Laboratory sessions focus on guided-response fundamental biochemical techniques, emphasizing accuracy, safety, and scientific reporting.
-The laboratory content reinforces qualitative techniques introduced in Biochemistry I, while advanced metabolism-related laboratory work will be conducted in Biochemistry III to ensure progressive learning.
+Note: The laboratory content reinforces qualitative techniques introduced in Biochemistry I, while advanced metabolism-related laboratory work will be conducted in Biochemistry III to ensure progressive learning.

-CHEM3202 Green Chemistry and Lab (3 Credits)
+CHEM3202-Green Chemistry and Lab

 The course “Green Chemistry and Lab” introduces students to the fundamental principles and strategic applications of green chemistry.
 It focuses on the identification and evaluation of chemical hazards and explores various methodologies for designing and implementing environmentally benign chemical processes.
 Students will learn to critically assess chemical products and processes for their environmental impact and understand approaches that minimize waste and pollution.
 The course emphasizes real-world examples and the societal importance of sustainable chemical practices.